alivadjid/golang-react-auth0-jwt/README.md

 here `net/http`

 in front auth0 is work

-problem in server. autho0 change api and there is no jwtmiddleware.Options.
+There is a problem in main.go. autho0 change api and there is no jwtmiddleware.Options.
 Tried to use "github.com/auth0/go-jwt-middleware/v2" stop on error $GOROOT, $GOPATHm